Rickysrq1030/Causal-Evidence-that-Social-Norms-Influence-Cooperation-/README.md

-# Causal Evidence that Social Norms Influence Cooperation
+# Majority-Based Social Rewards Transform Social Dilemmas into Coordination Problems
 ## Simulation Code

 All numerical simulations were performed in MATLAB (R2026a).
 The source code is organized into modular scripts corresponding to the figures presented in the main text and supplementary material.